Faisal bin Salman Al Saud: Career

-He was a professor of political science at King Saud University.
+Prince Faisal was a professor of political science at King Saud University.
 He studied especially political relations in the Persian Gulf region among the others during his academic career.
 During this period he was a research fellow at Georgetown University.

 After the death of his brother Prince Ahmed in 2002, Prince Faisal took over as chairman of the Saudi Research and Marketing Group (SRMG), reportedly the largest media company in the Middle East, North and Central Africa.
 He was reported to own around seven percent of the company, while the family of his late brother Ahmed owns three percent.
 It is reported that the newspapers owned by the SRMG, including Arab News, Asharq Al-Awsat and Al Eqtisadiah take a pro-government position and supported King Abdullah's cautious reforms.
 Faisal bin Salman began to publish a new magazine through the SRMG that is an Arabic translation of the magazine Robb Report.
 He also established a school for training journalists and other media people.
 He has been the chairman of Jadwa Investment, a Riyadh-based leading Saudi investment bank, since 2006.

 On 14 January 2013, Faisal bin Salman was appointed governor of Madinah province at the rank of minister, replacing Abdulaziz bin Majid in the post.
 After his appointment as governor, Faisal bin Salman was succeeded by his half-brother, Turki bin Salman, as chairman of the SRMG.
+Prince Faisal's tenure as governor of Madinah province ended on 12 December 2023 when Salman bin Sultan Al Saud was named as the new governor with the rank of minister.
+Prince Faisal became an advisor to the king on the same date.

 Other positions

 Prince Faisal joined the council of the International Institute for Strategic Studies (IISS) in 2009.
 He is also chairman of the board of social responsibility in Riyadh.
 In addition, he chairs the executive committee of “Ensan Society” that deals with various support programs for orphans.

+Prince Faisal has been the chairman of King Abdulaziz Foundation for Research and Archives and the chairman of the board of trustees of the King Fahad National Library since 12 December 2023.